Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 I travelled here with my family and we rented a house which is perfect if you want to escape the busy resorts.
 If you pick a place with kitchen facilities you also have the flexibility to cook some of your own meals.

-However if a resort is more your style there are definitely plenty of options and these are scattered all round the island.
-From small luxury villas to large resort style hotels you can definitely find something to suit all budgets.
+However, if a beach resort is more your style there are definitely plenty of options and these are scattered all round the island.
+From small luxury villas to large resort-style hotels you can definitely find something to suit all budgets.

 I would recommend staying in Muri beach.
 It’s quite central so you can walk along the beach and choose different places to go eat.
 You can also snorkel straight off the beach and if you feel more active there are kayaks to rent.